Art

 Creative Expression

-2. PTS($-$$) Building their own sculptures with molding clay will help children distinguish between 2D and 3D objects.
+($; molding clay, paint with brush) Building their own sculptures with molding clay will help children distinguish between 2D and 3D objects.
 They can even paint these sculptures if they so desire.

-5. PTS($$+) Teach them to use wood to build items like birdhouses, jigsaw puzzles, shelves, and furniture.
+($$$; wood-cutting machinery, wood, measuring tape, pencil) Teach them to use wood to build items like birdhouses, jigsaw puzzles, shelves, and furniture.
 Always Supervise Children With Tools.
 Make sure they have the knowledge and supplies to use each tool safely.
-Use measurements to teach math concepts like adding with or without fractions.
+Again, measuring strengthens math concepts.
 Painting their projects allows children to customize their creations.
+A cheaper alternative is buying a pre-cut kit at a craft store.
+Planes and other statues also come in kits.